eliranwong/ChromeOSLinux/README.md

 3) Open Settings > Linux (Beta) > Turn On

-4) To check the Linux's version installed, open terminal and type:
+4) To check the Linux's version installed, open terminal and type:<br>
-> cat /etc/os-release
+> cat /etc/os-release<br>
-If the version is not 10 (buster) or above, you'll need to run the update script:
+If the version is not 10 (buster) or above, you'll need to run the update script:<br>
 > sudo bash /opt/google/cros-containers/bin/upgrade_container

 5) To update packages, run on terminal app: